anjuchamantha/anjuchamantha/README.md

 <h1 align="center">Hi 👋, I'm Anju Chamantha</h1>
 <h3 align="center">I am a Final Year undergraduate with good skills, attitude, and passion for learning and willing to put the maximum effort into whatever I do.
 Have an interest in designing and developing mobile & web solutions.
-Love to do robotics & IoT projects in leisure time.
-Seeking for a career opportunity in the field of Software Engineering.</h3>
+Love to do robotics & IoT projects in leisure time.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anjuchamantha&label=Profile%20views&color=0e75b6&style=flat" alt="anjuchamantha" /> </p>
 ###